Trump’s China Tariffs Will Cause Long-Term Repercussions For Americans, US Businesses Predict

-U.S. businesses are speaking up this week in a series of public hearing and testimonies on the Trump administration’s proposal to increase tariffs on $200 billion worth of Chinese goods.
+U.S. businesses are speaking up this week in a series of public hearings and testimonies on the Trump administration’s proposal to increase tariffs on $200 billion worth of Chinese goods.
 The majority of businesses addressing the proposal warn the administration the tariffs will directly affect the American consumer, as the increased cost of both imported materials and finished products will be passed onto the buyer.

 The proposed duties of up to 25 percent are under consideration in an effort to pressure China to revise its trade and economic policies, says CNBC.
 Unlike previous tariffs that aimed to shield consumers, these duties will hit consumers on a wide range of products.